Joseph McCann (criminal): 1999 anti-social behaviour order

 The McCanns moved to Ardwick, also in Manchester, but the boys often returned to their old estate and continued what the Manchester Evening Post called a "campaign of terror".
 A local police officer told The Guardian that "there was a perception that they [the McCanns] were untouchable.
 The three boys caused an enormous amount of problems for local people and committed a range of anti-social behaviour".
-The police continued to gather evidence from neighbours and, in 1999, McCann (aged 14) and his brothers were subject to one of the United Kingdom's first anti-social behaviour orders (ASBO).
+The police continued to gather evidence from neighbours and, in 1999, McCann and his brothers were subject to one of the United Kingdom's first anti-social behaviour orders (ASBO).
 They were banned from "entering the Beswick area [,] ... using or engaging in any abusive, insulting, offensive, threatening or intimidating language or behaviour in the City of Manchester [,] ... threatening or engaging in violence or damage against people or property in the City ... and encouraging others [to do the same]".
 The boys were photographed smirking and swearing at journalists after leaving court.
 Residents of Beswick were said to have been "relieved" by the order; the police reported that crime fell by a third, the burglary rate halved and one supermarket claimed that its revenue rose by £14,000 a week after the ASBO had been imposed.

-The brothers appealed the order, firstly to the Crown Court and then to the High Court.
+The brothers appealed against the order, firstly to the Crown Court and then to the High Court.
 Both failed and they took it to the Court of Appeal in 2001, which also rejected the appeal.
 In 2002, the House of Lords heard the case, which rested on whether an ASBO constituted civil or criminal proceedings under article 6 of the European Convention on Human Rights.
 This distinction mattered because hearsay was inadmissible in criminal proceedings; ASBOs had been established to be civil injunctions with criminal penalties, which (as civil proceedings) allowed the hearsay of intimidated people to be admissible rather than demand that they appear as witnesses.
 If the House of Lords had ruled them to be criminal proceedings, then the ASBO would be "unworkable".
 In R (McCann & others) v Crown Court at Manchester and another ([2002] UKHL 39), it was ruled that the proceedings were civil and the McCanns' case was therefore dismissed.
 Because of its wider implications, the ruling was discussed in academic literature.